top of page

 Helpful information and food rules

-As far as restaurants, there is a saying in Italia: Stay away from Ristorante that have red and white checkered table cloths.
-Restaurant owners think it attracts American Tourists so the food must be authentic and good, but it’s not always true.
+Stay away from restaurants that have red-and-white checkered tablecloths.
+Some Italian restaurant owners think it attracts American tourists and that the food must be authentic and good, but that's not always the case.

 Business hours:

-• No tipping like America.
-However, if you want to leave a small tip it will be appreciated.
-Tax is built into the prices that you see.
-If something cost 25 euro, then you pay exactly 25 euro for it.
+There is no tipping culture like in America.
+However, if you choose to leave a small tip, it will be appreciated.
+Taxes are included in the prices you see on the menu.
+If something costs 25 euros, you pay exactly 25 euros for it.

 Il Café Bar: